 - After the import, the assignment to the perspective can still be changed

-For the good feeling you should start a test run and see if everything goes through as you imagine it.
+To be sure, you should start a test run and see if everything goes through as you expect.

-The best way to do this is to create a second list of test participants.
-Repeat the previous step to create a new participant list with you and 2-3 colleagues.
-Once you have created the test list, click on your survey in the overview and switch to the settings tab.
+To do so, it is best to create a second participant list with test participants.
+Repeat the previous step to create a new participant list with you and two to three colleagues.
+Once you have built the test list, click on your survey in the overview and switch to the Settings tab.
 Now activate your survey so that you can send the email invitations.

-Use the “+” button to add your test list to the survey.
+Now use the + button to add your test list to the survey:

-IMPORTANT: When selecting the participant list you MUST also select the created 36 0 degree group.
-Only if you select the 360 degree group, the assignment of participants to perspectives can take place.
+IMPORTANT: When selecting the participant list, you must also select the 360 degree group you created.
+Only if you select the 360 degree group, the assignment of the participants to the perspectives can take place.

-At the bottom of the recipient list you will see the test participants – including the perspective and for whom they provide feedback.
+At the bottom of the recipient list, you will see the test participants, including the perspective and for whom they are providing feedback.

-It is possible that the e-mails will not be delivered to you or that they will end up in your spam folder.
-If this is the case, then you should file an SPF-Record or choose a sender e-mail address that is not identical to your company domain.
+It is possible that the emails will not be delivered to you, or will end up in the spam folder.
+In this case, you should set an SPF record or choose a sender email address that is not identical to your company domain.

-Now that all the test candidates have been run through, go into the evaluation and look at the result to test this area as well.
-This point is important.
-Because if you conduct your survey and find that something should be different in the end, it will be difficult to correct it manually.
-How to test the evaluation is explained in the next section.
+Now that all the test candidates have gone through, go into the evaluation and look at the result to test this area as well.
+This step is important.
+Because if you run your survey and find out at the end that something should be different, it will be a pain to correct manually.
+You will learn how to test the evaluation in the next section.

-The test run is like the final survey, but only with test participants.
+The test run is like the final version of the survey, but with test participants.
 To send the invitations and test the 360 degree report, you need an active business tariff, otherwise you will not be able to send invitations or open the 360 degree report.

-As soon as the test is completed, you can delete the test results from the evaluation to start with an adjusted result display.
+As soon as the test is finished, you can delete the test results from the report to start with a cleaned result display.

-Once you have completed your test, you can use the same steps to add your final participant list to the survey and send the invitations.
+Once you have completed your test, you can use the same steps to add your final list of participants to the survey and send out the invitations.

 Evaluation via 360 degree reports

-The big advantage of 360-degree feedback with the easyfeedback participant lists is the automatic report generation.
-Because you have already defined the individual perspectives per executive in the participant lists, a report is generated on this basis in the evaluation.
+The great advantage of 360-degree feedback with the easyfeedback participant lists is the automatic report generation.
+Because you have already defined the individual perspectives per manager in the participant lists, a report is created for you in the evaluation on this basis.

-Once the first people have participated, switch to the analysis of your survey and open the results tab.
+As soon as the first people have participated, you switch to the Evaluation of your survey and open the Results tab.

-Now open the 360 degree reports and select the name of the executive from which you want to add a 360 degree report in the drop-down menu.
+Now open the 360 degree reports and select the name of the executive from whom you want to add a 360 degree report in the dropdown.

-After adding, you will receive a report with the perspectives you previously set:
+After adding, you will get a report with the perspectives you previously set: